 Summary: A time travel story.
-When fifth year Severus Snape tries to create a forward time-traveling philter to prove his worthiness to Lord Voldemort, he is disappointed to find that his creation was worthless.
-Or was it?
+When fifth-year Severus Snape tries to create a forward time-travelling philter to prove his worthiness to Lord Voldemort, he is disappointed to find that his creation is worthless.
+Or is it?

-Warnings: This story is rated MA, and is not suitable for children under 18.
-It is AU, and includes strong language, lemons (graphic sex), violence and mention of violence/torture, unresolved sexual tension, and major character death.
-This story does have a happy ending, despite the scary MCD warning, I promise.
+Warnings: This story is rated NC-17/MA, and it is not suitable for children under age 18.
+It is Alternate Universe, and includes strong language, lemons (graphic sex), violence and mention of violence/torture, unresolved sexual tension, and major character death.

-Chapter Ten: (In which the two Severuses bond and Hermione makes a request)
+Chapter Ten: (In which the two Severii bond and Hermione makes a request)

 Hogwarts School of Witchcraft and Wizardry, 26 June 1996, 1:15 PM

 Four days after the Hogwarts Express had removed the vast majority of the castle's population, Severus entered the potions classroom with enough force that the door actually banged against the opposite wall.
 The sound made him jump slightly and caused the professor to look up from the table he was working at, with an annoyed expression.